 The performance stock units serve the same purposes as the nonqualified stock options discussed above.
-The Compensation Committee decided to award performance stock units in 2010 to complement stock options and provide a tighter link between executive compensation and the long-term financial performance of the Corporation.
+The Compensation Committee decided to award performance stock units in 2011 to complement stock options and provide a tighter link between executive compensation and the long-term financial performance of the Corporation.
 The Compensation Committee chose cumulative diluted earnings per share as one of the performance metrics in order to tie executive compensation directly to the long-term growth in the earnings of the Corporation.
 The Compensation Committee chose relative total shareholder return as the other performance metric in order to tie executive compensation directly to superior total shareholder return relative to a recognized industry index.
-The performance stock units were awarded in 2010 in amounts roughly half in number at target relative to stock option awards so that the value of such performance stock unit awards at target would be approximately equal to the value of stock option awards for each of the named executive officers.
+The performance stock units awarded in 2011 were reduced from those awarded in 2010 in order to reflect the award of restricted stock units to the named executive officers in 2011.

-The three-year performance period for performance stock units awarded in 2008 ended on December 31, 2010.
+The three-year performance period for performance stock units awarded in 2009 ended on December 31, 2011.
 None of these performance stock units vested since the Corporation did not achieve the threshold for either of the performance metrics over the performance period.

-The performance metrics for performance stock units awarded in 2008 were as follows:
+The performance metrics for performance stock units awarded in 2009 were as follows:

 Adjusted Cumulative Diluted Earnings Per Share Vesting Percentage of Target Units Relative Total Annual Shareholder Return Vesting Percentage of Target Units

-\$6.41 15% -5.0% 15%
+\$6.82 15% -5.0% 15%

-\$6.79 33% -2.5% 33%
+\$7.22 33% -2.5% 33%

-\$7.18 50% 0% 50%
+\$7.63 50% 0% 50%

-\$7.59 67% 2.5% 67%
+\$8.07 67% 2.5% 67%

-\$8.01 83% 5.0% 83%
+\$8.52 83% 5.0% 83%

-\$8.45 100% 7.5% 100%
+\$8.98 100% 7.5% 100%

-For the three-year performance period ended December 31, 2010, the Corporation's cumulative diluted earnings per share (as adjusted pursuant to the terms of the performance stock unit agreements) was \$5.70, and the Corporation's relative total annual shareholder return was -8.4%.
+For the three-year performance period ended December 31, 2011, the Corporation's cumulative diluted earnings per share (as adjusted pursuant to the terms of the performance stock unit agreements) was \$3.87, and the Corporation's relative total annual shareholder return was -21.0%.
+The Corporation's cumulative diluted earnings per share for the three-year performance period ended December 31, 2011, as reported above, reflects adjustments pursuant to the terms of the performance stock unit agreements to exclude goodwill impairment expenses, but does not include any adjustments for transaction-related expenses arising from the LaBarge acquisition.